MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/on-prem-agent.md

 1. After installing the certificate, open 'Manage computer certificates' through Start menu
 1. Select the newly installed certificate under 'Personal' -> 'Certificates'
 1. Right click on the cert and select 'All Tasks' -> 'Manage Private Keys…' Option
 1. In the permissions dialog, select add option.
 In the user selection dialog, write: 'NT Service\GcaHostService' and click 'OK'.
-Do not click the 'Check Names' button.
+Don't click the 'Check Names' button.
 1. Click okay on the permissions dialog.
 The agent machine is now configured for agent to generate tokens using the certificate.